gelatodigital/gelato-network/README.md

 **Note:** Users always have to submit tasks through their proxy contracts and never through their EOAs, otherwise it won’t work.

-## How to submit a task as an user - Example
+## How to submit a task as a user - Example

 ### Automatically transfer tokens every 2 minutes to a given address: